Apply to Graduate

 - Minor: If your minor is not declared, is not correct or if you are no longer pursuing a minor, you must fill out a change of minor form to correct it.

 - Concentrations: If you are pursing a concentration, you must declare your concentration in OSCAR.
+If you are not pursuing a concentration, then leave this blank.

 - Important Things to Note